 Protected health information includes any information generated by your healthcare provider or health insurance company that relates to health status, provision of healthcare or payment for healthcare and can be linked back to you.
 The people and organizations legally obligated to protect health information are called “covered entities.”
 Doctors, insurers and pharmacists are covered entities.
 For the most part, app developers are not.

 “A pulse reading or a blood pressure reading [that can be identified as mine] is protected health data when I’m at my doctor’s office,” Farris said.
 “When I’m wearing my Fitbit, it’s consumer data.”

 It makes sense to assume that any data shared with or generated by consumer-grade apps or devices isn’t legally protected.
 So if you monitor your heart rate with a smart watch for personal use, that information can be shared with third parties legally unless the terms and conditions explicitly say it won’t be.

 “It’s a fundamental misconception,” Farris said, “that the health information going into wearables is subject from a regulatory standpoint to the same limitations on use, the same limitations on sharing, the same marketing restrictions or the same obligations that it be protected from a privacy standpoint.”

 Know what you’re agreeing to

-When you click the “I accept” button to take part in app-based research, what you saying yes to?
+When you click the “I accept” button to take part in app-based research, what are you saying yes to?
 You might be handing over your data for a specific study, making it available for use by a research institution, donating it to the public domain or signing up to do more than just share data.